-The information for the three and six months ended October 31, 2012 and 2011 is unaudited, but includes all adjustments (consisting of normal recurring adjustments) which, in the opinion of management, are necessary to state fairly the financial information set forth therein in accordance with accounting principles generally accepted in the United States of America.
+The information for the three and nine months ended January 31, 2013 and 2012 is unaudited, but includes all adjustments (consisting of normal recurring adjustments) which, in the opinion of management, are necessary to state fairly the financial information set forth therein in accordance with accounting principles generally accepted in the United States of America.
 The interim results are not necessarily indicative of results to be expected for the full fiscal year.
-These financial statements should be read in conjunction with the audited financial statements for the year ended April 30, 2012 included in Dataram Corporation's, "The Company" 2012 Annual Report on Form 10-K filed with the Securities and Exchange Commission.
+These financial statements should be read in conjunction with the audited financial statements for the year ended April 30, 2012 included in Dataram Corporation's, ("the Company"), 2012 Annual Report on Form 10-K filed with the Securities and Exchange Commission.
 The April 30, 2012 balance sheet has been derived from these statements.

-The consolidated financial statements for the three and six months ended October 31, 2012 and 2011 have been prepared in conformity with accounting principles generally accepted in the United States of America and include the accounts of the Company and its wholly-owned subsidiaries.
+The consolidated financial statements for the three and nine months ended January 31, 2013 and 2012 have been prepared in conformity with accounting principles generally accepted in the United States of America and include the accounts of the Company and its wholly-owned subsidiaries.
 All significant intercompany transactions and balances have been eliminated.

-Based on the cash provided by a securities purchase agreement entered into in May 2011 and described in Note 11, and the cash flows provided from a sale of the patents in March of 2012 along with the Company's ability to borrow under its current agreement with a financial institution, management has concluded that the Company's short-term liquidity needs have been satisfied.
+Based on the cash provided from a sale of the patents in March of 2012, the repayment of the Shoreline Memory, Inc. note, along with the Company's ability to borrow under its current agreement with a financial institution, management has concluded that the Company's short-term liquidity needs have been satisfied.
 There can be no assurance, however, that in the short-term, realized revenues will be in line with the Company's projections.
 Actual results may differ from such projections and are subject to certain risks including, without limitation, risks arising from: an adverse change in general economic conditions, changes in the price of memory chips, changes in the demand for memory systems for workstations and servers, changes in the demand for storage caching subsystems, increased competition in the memory systems and storage industries and other factors described in the Company's most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission.
 Management continues to evaluate the Company's liquidity needs and expense structure and adjust its business plan as necessary.
-In order to satisfy long-term liquidity needs, the Company will need to generate profitable operations and positive cash flows from operations.
+In order to satisfy long-term liquidity needs, the Company will need to generate profitable operations and positive cash flows from operations, or raise capital from the sales of equity or debt securities, or obtain financing from non-traditional sources.
+There can be no assurance that any of these alternatives will be successful.